 - Structural soils (i.e. Filler soils within a structural aggregate such as those developed by Cornell University and utilised extensively at the Sydney 2000 Olympic site),

 - Suspended concrete slab on piers.

-Each of these potential solutions was developed and costed.
-In summary the most cost effective solution on a large scale area, in the circumstances specific to Chatswood Mall, was the suspended concrete slab on piers.
+Each of these potential solutions was developed and cost.
+In summary, the most cost-effective solution on a large scale area, in the circumstances specific to Chatswood Mall, was the suspended concrete slab on piers.
 It is important to stress that every project would need to be assessed on its merits and special circumstances.

 The final design resulted in an 800 mm depth of soil plus a 100 mm transition layer, plus a 150 mm subsoil drainage layer.
 Soil that is used in the tree pits and immediately under the pavement is 400 mm deep

 90% sand-10% Menangle soil.
 The soil outside of the trees immediate planting pits, in the lower part of the profile, is a structural soil filler soil, with heavy clay content, good water holding, high CEC, and replicates a natural soil profile.
 It is 400 mm deep.
 The transition layer was a coarse recycled glass sand that bridged the drainage layer particle size, allowing a natural filtration between the drainage layer and the clay soils above.
 This prevented the need for the traditional but usually troublesome filter fabric layer, that often blocks subsoil drainage in the longer term.

 The top 300 mm immediately around the planted tree is a typical imported ‘garden mix’ soil – 85% sand, 10% Menangle soil, and 5% organic matter.
 This is mainly for planting the shrubs surrounding each tree.